Read the stories of our team and discover how we can help

 In 2014 we had the added pressure put on us by being part of the Baby ashes scandal as we never received Erin’s ashes.
 Interviews, reviewing what happened and how we lost Erin had to be brought up again, which added to our grief.
 In 2016 I had the chilling phone call to say they had found Erin’s Ashes in a funeral director’s shelf.
 This almost broke me but knew I had to be strong and bring something to the parents who are currently going through the same grief.

 This is why I have started the charity as we believe every parent who has lost a baby are given the opportunity for Counselling, given a few days respite to reflect, talk and most importantly give the aftercare which is so needed to the parents.
 I am a parent of a Stillborn and I have the empathy for the hurt the parents are going through.
 Nobody should be told there is no help for you.
 I feel strongly about Baby Loss Retreat and will work to make sure that everyone who wants my help will get it and will drive to move the Charity forward with my committee members.

-Bryan - Chair
+Bryan - Treasurer

 Hi, my name is Bryan Morrison, Co-Founder with Julie and Chair of Baby Loss Retreat.
 The trauma of being in the Scan room and being told your daughters heart has stopped beating will live with me forever.
 Erin was 37 weeks.
 I have a Stillborn child xx